bralani/neurodegenerative-disease/README.md

-## The Problem

-## Project 5: Fisher-Kolmogorov Equation for Neurodegenerative Diseases
+## Fisher-Kolmogorov Equation for Neurodegenerative Diseases

 The Fisher-Kolmogorov equation describes the spread of misfolded proteins in the brain, which is associated with neurodegenerative diseases.
 The equation is given by: